alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 2. Data is sent through this pin bit by bit.
 It is connected to SIN on the other side of the cable.
 3. Data is received through this pin bit by bit.
 It is connected to SOUT on the other side of the cable.
 4. Not used/Usage unknown/Haven't found any additional reference to this pin.
-5. One Gameboy will generate a clock signal (see SPI section) in this pin to synchronize the exchanges.
+5. One Gameboy will generate a clock signal (see SPI section) in this pin to synchronize the transmission.
 Both Gameboys will read from and write into their corresponding pins only when the clock signal reaches specific states.
 6. Ground reference pin so both Gameboys share a common ground (EXTREMELY IMPORTANT **\***).

 \* My first mistake was ignoring the ground pin, i was just starting and tried to read what was being sent on each pin..
 I remember reading the exact opposite of what was expected (E.G: Expected 101010 , got 010101 instead).
 I lost so much time trying to figure that out!
 The solution was connecting pin 6 to any of my arduino's GND pins.